|HPS 0410||Einstein for Everyone|

 In 1900, as the newest and latest of the data came in, Max Planck in Berlin was working on understanding the physical processes that led to these distributions of energy.
-His model of heat radiation was of a jumble of many frequencies of electromagnetic waves that have come to equilibrium in a cavity.
+He was well aware of the latest results of his Berlin colleagues, Lummer and Pringsheim, and that no present theory fitted with their latest experimental data.
+He devised a new account that fitted very well.
+In his account, heat radiation is a jumble of many frequencies of electromagnetic waves that have come to equilibrium in a cavity.
 The waves are absorbed and emitted by oscillating charges in the walls of the cavity.
-That way, the temperature of the walls could be conveyed to the radiation itself.
+That way, the temperature of the walls can be conveyed to the radiation itself.
 The cavity really just is an oven and it is filling the space inside with heat radiation.
 This radiation inside the cavity was known as "cavity radiation."

 If a tiny window was opened in the walls of the cavity, the radiation released would also have the temperature of the cavity.
 Some clever thermodynamic arguments showed that it had exactly the same composition as radiation re-emitted by a body at that same temperature if that body had the special property that it absorbed perfectly all radiation that fell on it, before re-radiating it.
 Such bodies are called "black"; so that form of radiation is known as "black body radiation."

 Planck found a very simple formula that fitted

 the latest experimental results very well.
 His problem was to tell a

 theoretical story about how that formula came about.
 After some

 hesitation, he found such a story.
 However the essential computation in

 assumption.
 (Debate continues today over whether Planck actually